aimms/documentation/webui/dialog-grid-pages.rst

 .. image:: images/dpG_add_new.png
 			:align: center

-Dialog grid pages can be added to any level in the page tree, just like any other type of page.
+Dialog grid pages can be added at any level in the page tree, just like any other type of page.
 Unlike pages or grid pages, dialog (grid) pages do not appear in the navigation Menu and can only be accessed via the `App/Page Manager <app-management.html>`_, where they have the same options as a page or side panel, like Rename, Delete, etc. You can also move the dialog (grid) pages to a different location within the page tree by using drag-and-drop in the usual way.

 .. note::